 Each sub-call may be broken into all the supporting functions necessary to complete the the requirements of the sub-call.

 And if there is code that can be used in multiple sub-calls, we move that code into shared functions.
 And this is where we fail.

 Reusing code is a very good design pattern.
 However, from my experience, most developers are only worrying about the functionality of the specific sub-call.
 They may note that a function is being used in another sub-call, and move the function to the "common" code area so that they may use it again.
 But they don't necessarily worry about the impact of calling the shared function from multiple places.

 As an example, there was a service call that had over twenty sub-calls to collate various values.
 Each sub-call was designed in overall isolation from the other sub-calls, and thus could all be treated as independent calls.
 The problem was that several shared functions would be called from several of the sub-calls.
-And each time one a specific shared functions was called, it would always return the exact same value.
+And each time a specific shared functions was called, it would always return the exact same value.
 In one particularly egregious case, one of the functions could be called thirty to forty times, and it was one of the most expensive calls in the system.

 When the trace data from the service call was looked at, we immediately starting seeing the same XML blocks being repeated through out the output.
 This let us quickly identify what shared functions were being repeated the most.
 After identifying them, we then knew where we needed to add memoization to reduce the overall workload of the service call.

 Another aspect that Traceability allows you to examine is how much data from a service call is actually being used.
 For example, we have a cloud service that calls another cloud service for some information.